alexkang/blue-chat/README.md

-[SUMMER 2014] BlueChat
+[Ressurected] BlueChat (AKA Fire Chat)
 ======================

 Bluetooth instant messaging app for Android, Edited by Maysleazy.

-Screenshots here (more to be posted soon): http://imgur.com/a/Esmbt
+Screenshots here (more to be posted soon): http://imgur.com/a/Esmbt (Not Updated, will update soon)

 How it works:
   - To send messages and images, we transmit them in formatted byte arrays in the following format: